User Guide

 The CLI tells you what to do next:

-Next: run `orgloop doctor` to check your environment.The module:
+Next: run `npm install` to install dependencies, then `orgloop doctor` to check your environment.3.
+Install dependencies

 Section titled “4.
 Configure your environment”OrgLoop configs reference secrets via ${VAR_NAME} syntax.
 The actual values come from environment variables.